fastify/fastify/docs/Reference/Server.md

 #### listen
 <a id="listen"></a>

-Starts the server and internally waits for the the `.ready()` event.
+Starts the server and internally waits for the `.ready()` event.
 The signature is `.listen([options][, callback])`.
 Both the `options` object and the `callback` parameters follow the [Node.js core][https://nodejs.org/api/net.html#serverlistenoptions-callback] parameter